MoonshotLab/device-buffet-lambda/README.md

-## Device Buffet
+## Device Buffet Lambda

-Lambda function for Device Buffet Alexa skill.
+AWS Lambda function for Device Buffet Alexa skill.
 Makes http requests to https://device-buffet.moonshot.cloud/ to control demo video.

 ### Notes
 * `npm run deploy` zips the project and pushes it to Lambda. `aws` must be configured correctly for this to work.